ErwinJanssen/graphviz-windows-dependencies/README.md

 # Graphviz Windows Dependencies

 These precompiled libraries are used for building and running Graphviz on Windows.
-This repository contains:
+This repository contains ('yes' mean present, but unkown version):

 | Library | x86 | x64 |
 | ------- | :-: | :-: |